doitsburger/doits-scripts/README.md

 Real‑time travel tracking for faction members.
 Fetches travel data directly from the Torn API and displays flight progress, ETA windows, and honour‑bar destination backgrounds in a sleek, interactive panel.
 Clickable member and faction links, filtering by outbound/return, and a subtle alert when a faction member is travelling to your same destination.

 **🔑 API Requirement**
-You must register a standard Torn API key with **public access** (and faction permission).
+You must register a standard Torn API key with **public access**.
 The script will prompt you for this key the first time you try to watch a faction.

 **Install (Browser / Torn PDA):**
 https://raw.githubusercontent.com/doitsburger/doits-scripts/refs/heads/main/flight-tracker/travel-tracker.js